mooxphp/moox/README.md

 ## Test

-Don't forget to `npm run build` when committing changes, because automated tests on GitHub needs a vite-manifest.
+- Do `npm run build` when committing changes, because automated tests on GitHub needs a vite-manifest.
+- Do `php artisan migrate --database=sqlite` to reflect changes to the test-database